espruino/EspruinoDocs/boards/ESP32.md

 * DAC
 * ADC
 * Serial
+* WIFI - as a client and access point

-The not supported by Espruino on the ESP32 (yet):
+Not supported by Espruino on the ESP32 (yet):

 * No Over-The-Air (OTA) firmware updates.
 * Bluetooth and BLE